raahimkhan/ReactNativeReduxTemplate/README.md

 # React Native Redux Template

 ## Overview
-This boilerplate provides a clean and modern starting point for React Native apps using Expo, Redux, and TypeScript.
+This boilerplate provides a clean and modern starting point for React Native apps using Expo, Redux Toolkit, and TypeScript.
 It includes a minimal setup with essential features and best practices.
+The project uses the latest library and SDK versions for React, React Native, Expo, Expo Router, etc., as of March 10, 2025, and has the new architecture enabled.

 ## Features
 - **Expo Router**: For smooth navigation and deep linking.